Worldbuilding/kaztron/2x/cogs/modtools.md

 ## 4. say
 {: #say }

 Make the bot say something in a channel.
 If the <a href="./reminders.html">reminders</a> cog is enabled, you can also schedule a message at a later time with <a href="./reminders.html#saylater">saylater</a>.

+If the bot has pin permissions, prepending `pin:` to the beginning of the message will allow it to auto-pin the message.

 **Usage**: `.say <channel> <message>`